Introduction

 Ecological restoration

-Ecological restoration features six principles of practice, and accompanying standards.
-The principles and standards have been recently developed by the Society for Ecological Restoration Australasia (see SERA 2021).
-These principles and standards, when utilised as an analytical tool, serve to highlight the complexity of the historical projects: their ecological, administrative, technical, stakeholder and conservation attributes and shortcomings.
+The principles and standards serve as an analytical tool.
+They illustrate the complexity of the historical projects and their ecological, administrative, technical, stakeholder and conservation attributes and shortcomings.

 Of particular interest is the practice principle that focuses on the ecological aspirations and intensity of a repair project.